oracle/oracle-db-tools/devops/terraform/vanityURL-DBCS/README.md

 - Uses LetsEncrypt to get the certs for your customer domain
 - Starts up ORDS on 443 with the certs installed

+At this time, we cannot install APEX into this instance with this terraform script.

 **Once the Load Balancer is up and running, you will need to take the public IP and change the DNS records to point to your custom domain**